Asd-g/AviSynth-vsTMM/README.md

 - link\
     Controls whether the luma plane is linked to chroma plane during comb mask creation.\
     Default: True.
 When the clip is Y or when luma plane is not filtered link = false.
 It does not have effect when binary = false.

+- eight\
+    True: The output is 8-bit.\
+    False: The output has the same bit depth as the input.\
+    Default: True.

 - y, u, v\
     Planes to process.\